 With bridgework, the teeth on either side of the appliance provide sufficient stimulation to the bone, but the portion of the bridge that spans the gap where the teeth are missing receives no direct stimulation.
 Bone loss can occur in this area.

 By completing a bone graft procedure, Drs.
-Summers or Johnson is now able to restore bone function and growth, thereby halting the effects of poor denture care.
+Summers, Johnson or Alfred is now able to restore bone function and growth, thereby halting the effects of poor denture care.

 When a tooth is knocked out or broken to the extent that no biting surface is left below the gum line, bone stimulation stops, which results in jaw bone loss.
 Some common forms of tooth and jaw trauma include: teeth knocked out from injury or accident, jaw fractures, or teeth with a history of trauma that may die and lead to bone loss years after the initial trauma.

 A bone grafting procedure would be necessary to reverse the effects of bone deterioration, restoring function and promoting new bone growth in traumatized areas.

 Misalignment issues can create a situation in the mouth where some teeth no longer have an opposing tooth structure.
 The unopposed tooth can over-erupt, causing deterioration of the underlying bone.